ilarsf/aarc_lts/for-learners/getting-started/terminology.md

                 <dd>Two people each with two oars.</dd>

                 <dt>Drive</dt>
-                <dd>The work phase when the blade is in the water and you\'re pushing with your legs.</dd>
+                <dd>The work phase when the blade is in the water and you're pushing with your legs.</dd>

                 <dt>Eight (8+)</dt>
                 <dd>Eight rowers (each with one oar) plus coxswain.</dd>